 Education Specialist (Ed.S.) in Leadership and Learning- Organizational Psychology

-The Education Specialist (Ed.S.) in Leadership and Learning; Organizational Psychology program will teach you how to apply psychological concepts and action research methods to improve your surroundings.
+The Education Specialist (Ed.S.)
+Organizational Psychology program will teach you how to apply psychological concepts and action research methods to improve your surroundings.
 Acquire strategies to address challenges related to productivity, employee morale and management styles.
 Learn how you can improve organizational policies, processes, hiring, and training with an Ed.S. in Organizational Psychology.
+Explore critical legal and policy-based issues and investigate the main components of building or managing a successful educational organization.
+You will acquire creative problem-solving strategies for enhancing your surroundings.
+Individuals seeking greater knowledge and skills in the psychology of effective leaders, the foundations in organizational and industrial psychology, and an awareness of professional and ethical standards in the field would benefit most from the organizational psychology Education Specialist degree.

-Enjoy Flexibility – 11 courses with start dates every 2 weeks
+Enjoy Flexibility– 11 online courses with program start dates every 2 weeks

 Affordable Monthly Payments